JacobKMcPherson/workshop_pkpd_antimicrobials/README.md

 ## Event Description

-This workshop introduces trainees to the fundamental principles of pharmacokinetics and pharmacodynamics (PK/PD), with a particular emphasis on antimicrobial agents.
-Participants will learn how PK/PD modeling informs dose selection, regimen optimization, and the translation of preclinical findings into clinical trial design.
+This **interactive** workshop provides trainees the opportunities to learn the fundamental principles of pharmacokinetics and pharmacodynamics (PK/PD), with a particular emphasis on antimicrobial agents.
+Participants will gain hands-on experience with the analysis of pharmacokinetic data using the open-source, free-forever *r* programming language.
 By highlighting the role of PK/PD as a bridge between laboratory research and clinical drug development, the workshop will illustrate how these principles guide decision-making across the drug development pipeline—from candidate selection to regulatory approval.